Jxxy123/ghardisha-ai/README.md

 - a BDO / Gram Panchayat action plan,
 - and a responsible AI safety boundary that avoids false approval claims.

 The system is designed for a **trusted helper workflow**, where a Panchayat helper, NGO worker, relief volunteer, village representative, or family member can assist the beneficiary.
+GharDisha AI is a responsive web application designed for both desktop and mobile browsers.
+It follows a mobile-accessible, trusted-helper-assisted access model, so a rural family does not need a laptop or native app installation.
+A family member, Panchayat representative, NGO worker, relief volunteer, or local digital service center can open the tool through a simple browser link and help the family prepare for the official process.

 ---